 Electron-positron annihilation into hadrons is one of the basic reactions of particle physics.
 The radiative return [1, 2] offers the unique possibility for a measurement of this quantity over a wide range of energies.
 The large luminosity of present φ - and B-factories easily compensates for the additional factor of α due to the emission of a hard photon.
 PHOKHARA is a Monte Carlo event generator which simulates this process at next-to-leading order (NLO) accuracy.
 Versions 1.0 and 2.0 were based on a NLO treatment of the corrections from initial-state radiation (ISR).
 Those are independent of the final-state channel.
 Version 3.0 incorporates NLO corrections to final-state radiation (FSR) for pion pair production.
 The version 4.0 of PHOKHARA includes nucleon pair production and NLO corrections to FSR for muon pairs.
-The present version (PHOKHARA version 5.0) includes $\pi^+\pi^-\pi^0$ and kaon pair (K^+K^- and $K^0\bar{K}^0$) production as new channels, and radiative φ decay contributions to the reaction $e^+e^- \to \pi^+\pi^-\gamma$.
+PHOKHARA version 5.0 included $\pi^+\pi^-\pi^0$ and kaon pair (K^+K^- and $K^0\bar{K}^0$) production as new channels, and radiative φ decay contributions to the reaction $e^+e^- \to \pi^+\pi^-\gamma$.
+The new version PHOKHARA 5.1 introduces some improvements with respect to the previous version.